kumahq/kuma/docs/generated/resources/policy_health-check.md

 - `sources` (required, repeated)

     List of selectors to match dataplanes that should be configured to do health checks.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `destinations` (required, repeated)

     List of selectors to match services that need to be health checked.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `conf` (required)

     Configuration for various types of health checking.

+    Child properties:

     - `interval` (required)